Reviews You Can Rely On

 Short comparative cartridge life

 The Grayl Geopress quickly became one of our most used and favorite purification systems.
-In comparison to the rest, it supersedes most systems for a variety of reasons.
-It's easy to collect water, push it through, and drink it right away.
-More importantly, it removes the most disgusting water contaminants that you might find.
-Not only viruses, but it's said to remove heavy metals, plastics, pesticides, and more.
-Our water came out clear when we tested this in a heavily metal-polluted river in Ouray, CO.
-We believe that no other system could purify this well, either leaving some detectable smell or discoloration behind.
+It supersedes most systems we compared it to for varied reasons.
+Basic functions, such as collecting water, filtering it, and drinking it immediately from the bottle, are all accounted for.
+More importantly, the Geopress removes the most disgusting water contaminants that you might find.
+It's said to remove not only viruses but also heavy metals, plastics, pesticides, and more.
+Our water came out clear when we tested it in a heavily metal-polluted river in Ouray, CO.
+We believe no other system could purify this water as effectively, with most still leaving some detectable smell or discoloration behind.
 The bottle also proved incredibly durable and met our needs while traveling.
 Save yourself from buying tons of disposable water bottles during travel and get the Grayl Geopress instead.
+And while we don't recommend this system for backcountry travel, the LifeStraw Go 1L is the perfect bottle filtration system for those who simply want to enjoy clean water while on the go in the airport or during a short hike outside town.

 Compared to similar models, this bottle is much easier to push down to force the water through the filter, especially with the handgrips along the side.
-Though we appreciate the function, this system is not our first choice for lightweight backcountry travel because of its bulky and heavy design.
-If you want something less bulky and easier on your wallet, take a look at the LifeStraw.
-The Grayl Geopress's cartridge life is minimal, and refills are quite costly.
-Based on these downsides and our side-by-side test comparisons, we find this system provides a relatively low value for the price.
-But, for traveling abroad, this system offers peace of mind when collecting water from taps or other polluted sources.
+Although we appreciate the function, this system is not our first choice for lightweight backcountry travel due to its bulky and heavy design.
+If you want something less bulky and more affordable, consider the LifeStraw.
+The Grayl Geopress's cartridge life is minimal, and refills are costly.
+Based on these downsides and our side-by-side test comparisons, we conclude that this system offers relatively low value for the price.
+However, for traveling abroad, this system provides peace of mind when collecting water from taps or other potentially polluted sources.

 Read more: Grayl Geopress